 Our invasive species research is focused on cane toads and starlings but we also have projects on a variety of species in the context of conservation.
 I am a member of the starling genome consortium and the cane toad genome consortium.

-I am a Scientia Fellow in the School of Biological, Earth and Environmental Sciences and a member of the Evolution & Ecology Research Centre at UNSW.
-I am also the Treasurer of the Genetics Society of Australasia and the GSA representative for Science and Technology Australia.
+I am a Scientia Associate Professor in the School of Biological, Earth and Environmental Sciences and a member of the Evolution & Ecology Research Centre at UNSW.
+I am also the Vice-President of the Genetics Society of Australasia.

 PhD Conservation Genetics, UNSW, 2009